 First of all, BREATHE!
 You might wake up in the morning to see your first period has arrived on your bed sheets (argh), or you might be out on a walk around the block and notice your undies are feeling a bit damp.
 Although it can be surprising, it’s no biggie; this can be taken care of and cleaned up quite easily with some soap and cold water!

 To avoid any tricky situations, simply keep some period protection handy, whether that be pads, liners and/or tampons.
 For first timers, we definitely recommend starting out with our Libra Girl Pads, until you feel comfortable and ready to try out tampons.
 So that you’ve got all the bases covered, check out our free Sample Kits, ready for you to stash in your bag and your bathroom drawer.
 Order your sample online, and we’ll deliver it straight to your doorstep.

 Whether it’s your first period, first bra or even your first kiss, firsts can be scary because you’re not 100% sure what to expect.
 We totally feel you, girl!
-But hopefully after reading our rundown about first periods, this first will feel easier to navigate and the signs easier to spot.
-And if you’ve got any Qs that you might be a little embarrassed to ask Mum, feel free to Ask Gem (your virtual big sis).
-No Q is ever too small – Team Libra is here for you!
+But hopefully after reading our rundown about first periods, this first will feel easier to navigate and the signs and symptoms of your first period is easier to spot.
+And if you’ve got any questions that you might be a little embarrassed to ask Mum, feel free to Ask Gem (your virtual big sis).
+No question is ever too small – Team Libra is here for you!

 Love, Libra x

 Anything else?
 Asaleo Care makes no warranties or representations regarding the completeness or accuracy of the information.
 This information should be used only as a guide and should not be relied upon as a substitute for professional, medical or other health professional advice.